evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ## Infotainment

-One type of sound system is available for the Tesla Model X. With the Tesla Premium Sound, you get five amplifier channels and 22 speakers with a max system output of 560 watts.
+One type of sound system is available for the Tesla Model X. With the Tesla Premium Sound, you get 22 speakers with a max system output of 560 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.